-Auto insurance rates commonly increase after an accident for a few reasons:
+Auto insurance rates commonly increase after an accident for one of a few reasons:

 Historical data show drivers who have been in a crash are more likely to get into another accident.
-These drivers present more risk — and potentially more expense — to insurance companies than do clients with clean driving histories.
-An insurance company accounts for this added risk by increasing premiums for drivers involved in collisions.
+These drivers present more risk — and potentially more expense — to insurance companies than do clients with clean records.
+An insurance company accounts for this added risk by increasing the cost of auto insurance coverage for drivers involved in collisions.

 If the penalty period for an accident is set to expire in January but your policy ends in June, the accident will not be removed from your insurance bill until your policy renews — or you specifically ask.
 If you have an accident on your insurance record, keep track of the date and chargeable time.
 Your insurance company will not do this for you.
 This can help you avoid a longer-than-necessary surcharge period.

-Three years is a common penalty period following a property damage or collision claim.
+Three years is a common penalty period following a claim for property damage or collision.
 You may be penalized longer for the below violations:

-The amount by which car insurance premiums rise after an accident depends on many variables.
+The amount by which car insurance premiums go up after an accident depends on many variables.
 The specifics of the accident, your vehicle, you, and most importantly, your insurance company.

 If you’re being charged a significant amount in additional premiums after an accident, it helps to shop around for a better rate.
 Every insurance company uses its own rating methods to calculate premiums, so you might be able to find cheap car insurance after an accident if you compare rates thoroughly.